Patrick-Sherlund/mcswf/README.md

 - [ ] Tablet Design
     - [ ] Light Theme
     - [ ] Dark Theme

+_To view a full list of stories in the backlog, please visit [Pivotal Tracker](https://www.pivotaltracker.com/n/projects/2575870)_

 See the [open issues](https://github.com/Patrick-Sherlund/mcswf/issues) for a full list of proposed features (and known issues).
 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- LICENSE -->
 ## License
 Distributed under the MIT License.
 See `LICENSE.txt` for more information.

 <p align="right">(<a href="#top">back to top</a>)</p>